fabio-jaremciuc/crud-go-example/README.md

 # crud-go-example
- Example of a REST API in go
+ Example of a REST API in GO